BlossomTheme/BlossomTheme/Contribute/CONTRIBUTING-NEW-THEME.md

 2. Click on the "Issues" tab.

 3. Create a new issue with the following details:

-  Title: "Theme Submission: [Your Name]"
+   - Title: "Theme Submission: [Theme Name]"
-  Label: ```theme-submission``` will be automatically added to your issue if done right.
+   - Label: ```theme-submission``` will be automatically added to your issue if done right.
-  Content: Describe the Theme you created and other info if available.
+   - Content: Describe the Theme you created and other info if available.

 **Previews**
 Please include at least two screenshots of your theme: